Big Gay Ice Cream: History

 Doug Quint was a freelance classical bassoonist looking for a secondary occupation in the summer off-season.
 A flautist friend had been operating an ice cream truck of her own and suggested that Quint do the same.
 On June 13, 2009, the Big Gay Ice Cream Truck began operations at Brooklyn Pride in Prospect Park, Brooklyn.
 The ice cream truck itself has been dormant since 2011, with only occasional appearances for major events.

 After two years of operating a roving truck, Quint and Petroff opened their first store – the Big Gay Ice Cream Shop, in New York's East Village.
 Approximately a year later, they opened a second location in the West Village.
 A pop-up store opened in the Ace Hotel in Los Angeles in late 2014.
 A Philadelphia location opened in 2015 at the corner of South and South Broad Streets.

 The pair co-authored a book, titled Big Gay Ice Cream: Saucy Stories & Frozen Treats: Going All the Way with Ice Cream, with an introduction by Anthony Bourdain, released in 2015.

 The business relies on social media instead of traditional advertising, in order to connect directly with its customers.
 Quint and Petroff also frequently blog about their experiences.

 In 2017, Big Gay Ice Cream started selling packaged pints of "hard" ice cream in convenience stores and grocery stores.

+In 2023, after a "silent" partner took over the business by force, Quint sued to get back control of the company.

+In 2025, the last remaining Big Gay Ice Cream location closed.